 We simply write \(\calN_f\) for \(\calN_f(\Sigma_X)\), and \(\calT_f\) for \(\calT_f(\Sigma_X)\) when there is no confusion about \(\Sigma_X\).
 By definition, \(\calN_{f}\) and \(\calT_{f}\) form a pair of polar cones.
 These two cones have explicit descriptions in our case. \begin{lemma} Given any \(\bdl=(l_1,\dots,l_k)\in R_1^k\), let \(\sAngle{\bdl}_2\subseteq R_2\) denote the degree-2 part of the ideal generated by \(l_1,\dots,l_k\).
 Then \(\calN_{\sigma_k(\bdl)}=-\Sigma_X^*\cap\sAngle{\bdl}_2^\perp\) and \(\calT_{\sigma_k(\bdl)}=\clos(\Sigma_X+\sAngle{\bdl}_2)\). \end{lemma} \begin{proof} For the inclusion \(-\Sigma_X^*\cap\sAngle{\bdl}_2^\perp\subseteq \calN_{\sigma_k(\bdl)}\), note that for any \(g\in-\Sigma_X^*\cap\sAngle{\bdl}_2^\perp\), we have \(\pAngle{g}{f-\sigma_k(\bdl)}=\pAngle{g}{\diff_\bdl\sigma_k(\bdh)}+\pAngle{g}{\sigma_k(\bdh)}\le0\) for any \(f=\sigma_k(\bdl+\bdh)\in\Sigma_X\), \(\bdh=(h_1,\dots,h_k)\in R_1^k\).
 For the other inclusion \(\calN_{\sigma_k(\bdl)}\subseteq -\Sigma_X^*\cap\sAngle{\bdl}_2^\perp\), take any \(g\in \calN_{\sigma_k(\bdl)}\).
 By definition we see that \(\bdh=0\) is a maximum of the function \(G(\bdh):=\pAngle{g}{\sum_{i=1}^{k}l_ih_i}+\pAngle{g}{\sigma_k(\bdh)}\).
 The optimality condition implies that \(\pAngle{g}{\sum_{i=1}^{k}l_ih_i}=0\) for any \(\bdh\in R_1^k\), so \(g\in\sAngle{\bdl}_2^\perp\).
 Thus we see that \(G(\bdh)=\pAngle{g}{\sigma_k(\bdh)}\le 0\), which shows that \(g\in -\Sigma_X^*\).
 Finally it follows from the polarity relation with \(\calN_{\sigma_k(\bdl)}\) that \(\calT_{\sigma_k(\bdl)}=\clos(\Sigma_X+\sAngle{\bdl}_2)\). \end{proof}

-The definition of the tangent cone \(\calT_f(\Sigma_X)\) only depends on the sum of squares \(\sigma_k(\bdl)\) and not directly on the linear forms \(\bdl\).
+We note that the tangent cone \(\calT_{\sigma_k(\bdl)}(\Sigma_X)\) at the sum of squares \(f=\sigma_k(\bdl)\) in definition~\eqref{eq:DefTangentCone} does not depend on a particular sum of squares representation of $f$.
 It is possible that some directions in the tangent cone cannot be reached through local perturbation away from \(\bdl\).
 This is a situation where second-order stationary points may occur in~\eqref{eq:SOSMinimizationProblem}, motivated by which we define a \emph{cone of (linearly) reachable directions} at \(\bdl\in R_1^k\) as

 As before, we write \(\calR_\bdl\) for \(\calR_\bdl(\Sigma_X)\) if no confusion is caused.
-To justify its name, we note that for any \(f=\sigma_k(\bdl')+\diff_\bdl\sigma_k(\bdl'')\in\calR_\bdl\), for some \(\bdl\in\syzygy_1(\bdl)\) and \(\bdl''\in R_1^k\), we can construct a curve \(\gamma:(-1,1)\to R_1^k\) defined by \(\gamma(z)=\bdl+\bdl'\cdot\sqrt{z}+\bdl''\cdot z\), such that
+To justify its name, we note that for any \(f=\sigma_k(\bdl')+\diff_\bdl\sigma_k(\bdl'')\in\calR_\bdl\), for some \(\bdl'\in\syzygy_1(\bdl)\) and \(\bdl''\in R_1^k\), we can construct a curve \(\gamma:(-1,1)\to R_1^k\) defined by \(\gamma(z)=\bdl+\bdl'\cdot\sqrt{z}+\bdl''\cdot z\), such that